wrs28/ArnoldiMethodTransformations.jl/README.md

 ## Linear Solvers
-At some point a series of linear solve needs to be done.
-This is accomplished by doing an LU factorization on the relevant matrix, followed by a series of solves.

 There are three solvers currently available for use in this package: UMFPACK (via `Base.LinAlg`), [MUMPS](http://mumps.enseeiht.fr) (via [`MUMPS3`](https://github.com/wrs28/MUMPS3.jl)), and [Pardiso](https://pardiso-project.org) (via [`Pardiso`](https://github.com/JuliaSparse/Pardiso.jl)).

 MUMPS and Pardiso are often faster, and use significantly less memory, but require separate installation, which not all users will want to do.
-This optional dependency is implemented with [Requires.jl](https://github.com/MikeInnes/Requires.jl), and works like so: MUMPS is used for linear solve if MUMPS is loaded at the top level, Pardiso is used if Pardiso is loaded, else UMFPACK is used.
+This optional dependency is implemented with [Requires.jl](https://github.com/MikeInnes/Requires.jl), and works like so: MUMPS is used for linear solve if `MUMPS3` is loaded at the top level, Pardiso is used if `Pardiso` is loaded, else UMFPACK is used.